 Ford F, prototype delivery van, includes a robot carrying packages from the vehicle to the door.
 Aim for a multi-billion dollar market.
 ABB already has installed over 400.000 industrial robots: according to some estimates it will replace over 2 million workers.

-The opportunity for automation and robotization has never been so propitious
+The opportunity for automation and robotization has never been so favorable

-Admittedly, capital spending will take some time to recover, but once it does, it will focus on technologies that protect essential industries, including supply chains, from the coming waves of Covid-19, or from the next pandemic.
-The economy will, however, focus on satisfying the needs of those customers who prefer service experiences at the right social distance.
-What I expected to see in 5 or 7 years now may appear as fast in fast food restaurants as it is in factories just as the recovery begins.
+It is true that capital spending will take some time to recover, but once it does, it will focus on technologies that protect essential industries, including supply chains, from the next waves of Covid-19, or from the next pandemic.
+The economy will in any case be oriented towards satisfying the needs of those customers who prefer service experiences at the right social distance.
+What I expected to see in 5 or 7 years now may appear as quickly in fast food restaurants as it is in factories just as the recovery begins.

 The coronavirus triggered supply and demand shocks